-Dried pears are a tasty, portable and healthy snack.
+Dried pears are a tasty, portable, and healthy snack.
 Keep in mind that the more flavorful the fresh pears you start out with are, the more delicious the dehydrated version will be.
-However, for the best results drying them in your oven, start out with slightly under-ripe pears.
+For the best results when drying them in your oven, start out with slightly under-ripe pears.

 1. Peel and Core the Pears

 Slice off the stem and base ends of the pears.
+Use a vegetable peeler to peel the pears.
 Cut each pear in half and use a paring knife to cut out the cores and seeds.
-Use a vegetable peeler to peel the pears.

 2. Slice the Pears

 Cut the pears into slices or small chunks, whichever you prefer.
 In either case, the pieces should be approximately 1/4-inch thick.
 As you slice the pears, drop the pieces into acidulated water to prevent them from browning.
 You can make acidulated water by adding 1 1/2 tablespoons of vinegar or lemon juice to a quart of water.
 Leave the slices soaking in the acidulated water while you finish slicing the rest of your pears.

 3. Drain the Pears

 Once all of the pears are sliced and have had a soak in the acidulated water, drain them in a colander.
 Let them sit in the colander for 2 to 3 minutes to drain off as much water as possible.